03 Using R syntax

 control how much information about the training progress is printed to

-the console.
-Please note that training the classifier can take some
+Please note that training the classifier can take some time.
+In case

 Please note that after performance estimation, the final training of the classifier makes use of all data available.
 That is, the test sample is left empty.